gajanan43/Basic_DO/Shell_Script.md

 ## 26) ```awk``` command :

 - ```awk``` is a pattern scanning and processing language
-- In simple words getting specific value from the entire row
+- In simple words getting specific value from the entire row.
+- retrive a specific column given data.
 - ex. ```ps -ef | grep "amazone" | awk -F " " '{print $2}'```